-Poetry is one of the most enduring aesthetic and cultural practices of human history with demonstrated continued popularity and relevance to human culture.
+Poetry is one of the most enduring aesthetic and cultural practices of human history.
 Especially in Australia, with its legacy of unbroken Aboriginal and Torres Strait Islander culture, poetry is born from oral storytelling and song and demonstrates the expressive power of language as both a creative practice and cultural experience.

-With an annual four-day festival plus satellite events held in the last week in August, QPF also curates and administers the following signature projects: Arts Queensland Poetry Awards, Arts Queensland Poet in Residence Program, Indigenous Poet in Residence, Brisbane Poetry Map, SlammED!
-Schools program, Queensland Heats & Final of the Australian Poetry Slam, and regional tours & events.
+In transitioning our festival from early spring to an autumn delivery over 2020–21, QPF will continue to curate and administer the following signature projects: Arts Queensland Poetry Awards, Arts Queensland Poet in Residence Program, Indigenous Poet in Residence, SlammED! schools program, Australian Poetry Slam (Queensland heats), and regional tours and events.

-QPF also partners with various organisations and individuals throughout the year to host a year-long program of launches, workshops, and other events.
-We welcome enquires from community groups, festivals, libraries and arts organisations looking to connect with poetic practice in Queensland.
+QPF also partners with various organisations and individuals throughout the year to host (or co-host) launches, workshops and other events.
+We welcome enquirIes from community groups, festivals, libraries and arts organisations looking to connect with poetic practice in Queensland.

 Katherine Webber is a practitioner in social planning and community development.
 Katherine has worked with a range of government and non-government programs in Australia and the Pacific to improve social inclusion, gender equality and community safety.
 Katherine is passionate about the arts and how it can foster dialogue and support inclusive communities.

 Jacqui is a Senior Manager with the Queensland Audit Office, and has extensive accounting and audit experience.